Law enforcement in Saint Pierre and Miquelon: History

 A total of thirty-two men.
 The position of lieutenant was replaced by a captain.
 These came into effect in 1980.

 At this time, the gendarmes also fulfilled various other functions.
 The captain was the Police Commissioner and acted as public prosecutor.
 An investigating officer was also the court bailiff.
-In 1997, the territorial brigade was downsized to 13 gendarmes, and 8 gendarmes of the Gendarmerie Maritime arrived with the French Navy patrol boat Fulmar.
+In 1997, the territorial brigade was downsized to 13 gendarmes, and 8 gendarmes of the Gendarmerie Maritime who deployed with the new patrol boat Fulmar, a former Canadian Coast Guard vessel purchased by France.
 In 2000, the Miquelon brigade consisted of one warrant officer and two gendarmes.
+While initially a patrol boat of the Gendarmerie Maritime, the Fulmar was transferred to the French Navy in 2009 for operations in territorial and regional waters.
 In August 2001, the Company of Gendarmerie of Saint-Pierre and Miquelon was commanded by a lieutenant-colonel to replace a squadron leader.

-In 2002, the Gendarmerie consisted as follows:
+In 2002, the Gendarmerie comprised the following: